 Parents wishing to request absence during term time should do so in writing, outlining the reasons for and dates of the requested leave of absence.
 Parents may then be invited to attend a meeting with the relevant Head of the Sixth Form or Head of the Senior School to discuss the request.
+Schools are expected to consider each application individually taking into account specific facts and circumstances as well as relevant background circumstances.
 If the request is granted, a date will be agreed by which the student must return to school.

-If a student does not return from an authorised leave of absence within 14 days of the agreed return date the school has the right to remove the student from the school register without parental consent.
+If a student does not return from an authorised leave of absence within 10 days of the agreed return date the school has the right to remove the student from the school register without parental consent.
 This would mean the student would lose their place at the school.
 The student may also be removed from the school register if the parent decides to remove the student from the country for an extended period of time (more than six weeks).